Individuals Institutional

 First, an option is a contract conveying the right or obligation to do something.
 Like most agreements, they span a certain period on the calendar.
 More time means options buyers have more opportunities to exercise the right, so they cost more.
 Simple enough.

 The second point is a little more complicated because things can change over time.
 The odds of a company’s stock moving a certain amount over a few days or a few weeks is fairly predictable.
-After all, only so much can happen in that time.
+After all, only so much is likely to happen in that time.

 But stretch that out by a few quarters or a couple of years, and all kinds of uncertainties arise.
 Will new risks emerge?
 Will the CEO get fired?
 Questions like this mean that longer-dated options have more risk of unknown things happening.
 That, in turn, makes them more subject to another key force: volatility.